Landscape Lighting: Everything You Need to Know

 Accenting

-This technique involves using a spotlight that is angled either upwards or downwards either at or across a landscape feature such as a boulder or an outdoor fireplace.
+This technique involves using a outdoor spotlight that is angled either upwards or downwards either at or across a landscape feature such as a boulder or an outdoor fireplace.
 Accenting intentionally doesn’t provide direct illumination to an entire landscape object, instead letting the light bounce across the space and create an artistic ambience.

 Backsplashing